Please also refer to our standard holiday General Holiday Terms

 (j) to make your room allocation requests or preferences clear to reduce the risk of errors;

 (k) to provide clear and detailed information to us if any child undertaking any of our holiday activities suffers form any allergy , illness or disability;

-(l) to recognize that many holiday activities are vigorous & adventurous and/or involve some incidental risk of injury & it is your responsibility to ensure that you have the required level of fitness and skill to participate in such activities.
-In particular if you are traveling with children they remain your responsibility and you should exercise care in deciding whether your children are capable or undertaking the activities that are selected for or by them.
+(l) to recognise that many holiday activities are vigorous & adventurous and/or involve some incidental risk of injury & it is your responsibility to ensure that you have the required level of fitness and skill to participate in such activities.
+In particular if you are travelling with children they remain your responsibility and you should exercise care in deciding whether your children are capable or undertaking the activities that are selected for or by them.
 Our local staff and suppliers are not teachers or child minders and are not to be considered in loco parentis;

 (m) to inform any guide, supervisor , representative or instructor immediately in the event that you consider any activity to be unsafe or inappropriate for yourself or any other person participating.